lsst/dp1_lsst_io/docs/processing/detection/index.rst

 Forced photometry
 =================

-In general, "forced" photometry means a measurement is made at a fixed coordinate in an image, regardless of whether an above-threshold region was detected in that particular image.
+In general, "forced" photometry refers to a measurement made at a fixed coordinate in an image, regardless of whether an above-threshold region was detected in that particular image.

 All of the measurements in the ``Object`` catalog, which made on the deep coadd images,